 Most of us have eaten spinach and many have gotten familiar with kale.
-But there are lots of other common leafy greens we can be using more frequently.
+But there are lots of other common leafy green vegetables we can be using more often.
+This green leafy vegetables list will help you make them a great addition your daily fare.

-Leafy greens are one of the cornerstones of a well-rounded plant-based diet.
-Here are 10 leafy greens that are easy to find and that deserve a place in your regular repertoire.
+Dark leafy green vegetables are one of the cornerstones of a well-rounded plant-based diet.
+They’re the most nutrient-rich vegetable group on the planet, and are so versatile in the kitchen.
+Here are 10 leafy greens that deserve a place in your daily fare.

 Why greens are good for you